 Barn Country

 UPDATE: Melwood Road doesn’t exist anymore.
 Boooo sprawl.
-ALSO (July 2021): Croom Station Road is currently closed, and detour options are rideable but not really pleasant.
-But, and I can’t believe I am saying this, if you have access to a car, throw your bikes in it and do this low-key loop that’s basically the best segment of the route.
+I can’t believe I am saying this, if you have access to a car, throw your bikes in it and do this low-key loop that’s basically the best segment of the route.
 It’s lovely: https://ridewithgps.com/routes/36603732

 DANG this is a good one.
 When I rode out here the first time I missed the best bit, but it is included in the route now.
 This the “Critical Area Driving Tour” which connects Patuxent River Park to the Merkle Wildlife Sanctuary.
 It’s about 5 miles.
 It’s lovely.
 And it’s only open to car traffic on Sunday afternoons.
 Any other day of the week, it’s just you and the birdwatchers.